kimz-Q/AGI-26-Conference-/AGI-26.md

 ### 3 — Workshop

 A dedicated Qubic technical session for self-selected researchers and developers.
-Deep-dive format: live demo of the Qubic compute model, technical Q\&A on Neuraxon and Aigarth, and structured discussion on UPoW's role in AGI infrastructure.
+Deep-dive format: live demo of the Qubic compute model, technical Q&A on Neuraxon and Aigarth, and structured discussion on UPoW's role in AGI infrastructure.
 All attendees tracked for follow-up outreach and pipeline qualification.

 ### 4 — Media & Content